The health insurance credit provides you with a reimbursement to assist with the cost of your health insurance premiums.

-If your health insurance premiums are deducted from your retirement benefit, you do not need to complete a VRS-45 notifying VRS of a premium increase.
+If your health insurance premiums are deducted from your retirement benefit, you do not need to notify VRS of a premium increase.

-If you are on long-term disability through the Virginia Sickness and Disability Program or the Virginia Local Disability Program, obtain the form from Reed Group, the VSDP third-party administrator.
+If you are on long-term disability through the Virginia Sickness and Disability Program or the Virginia Local Disability Program, obtain the health insurance credit form from Reed Group, the VSDP third-party administrator.
 The form should be returned to Reed Group.